cakieslich/introCSB/docs/index.md

 5. [Analysis of Dynamic Models](https://kieslich.shinyapps.io/sysBio5/): Provides interfaces to example models described in Chapter 4: The Mathematics of Biological Systems of A First Course in Systems Biology.
 The expected outcomes of this module are to learn the fundamentals of stability analysis including: (i) linearization of nonlinear models, (ii) eigenvalue analysis. ([Source](https://github.com/cakieslich/introCSB/tree/main/SysBioModules/sysBio5))

 ### R Coding Examples by Topic
+Below is a list of links to HTML pages with coding examples for a range of topics related to developing and analysiing systems biology models.
+The examples cover developing systems diagrams and developing/analyzing ODE-based systems models.

 1. [Intro to Modeling](https://cakieslich.github.io/introCSB/IntroToModelling.html)
 2. [Properties of Undirected Graphs](https://cakieslich.github.io/introCSB/PropertiesOfUndirGraphs.html)
 3. [Properties of Directed Graphs](https://cakieslich.github.io/introCSB/PropertiesOfDirGraphs.html)